yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 )
 ```

+###  1.2. <a name='LossFunction'></a>Loss Function
-**Loss Function:** The loss function needs to look at these 4 + len(cats) activations and decide if they are good, whether these numbers accurately reflect the position and class of the largest object in the image.
+The loss function needs to look at these 4 + len(cats) activations and decide if they are good, whether these numbers accurately reflect the position and class of the largest object in the image.
 We know how to do this.
 For the first 4 activations, we will use L1Loss just like we did before (L1-Loss is like a Mean Squared Error, instead of sum of squared errors, it uses sum of absolute values).
 For rest of the activations, we can use cross entropy loss.

 ```python
 def detn_loss(input, target):